-424. The aspirations of the following plans could prove relevant: - Gloucestershire's local development plans including neighbourhood plans and their accompanying infrastructure delivery plans, AONB Management Plans covering the Cotswolds, Malvern Hills and Wye Valley AONB designations; the Cotswold Water Park Master Plan, the Gloucestershire Local Flood Risk Management Strategy (LFRMS) and supporting implementation plans; the Severn and Thames River Basin Management Plans (RBMPs); and the county's Strategic Green Infrastructure (GI) Framework.
+422. Relevant aspirations of the following plans should be considered: - Gloucestershire's local development plans including neighbourhood plans and their accompanying infrastructure delivery plans, AONB Management Plans covering the Cotswolds, Malvern Hills and Wye Valley AONB designations; the Cotswold Water Park Master Plan, the Gloucestershire Local Flood Risk Management Strategy (LFRMS) and supporting implementation plans; the Severn and Thames River Basin Management Plans (RBMPs); and the county's Strategic Green Infrastructure (GI) Framework.
 In the case of enhancement opportunities involving green infrastructure, weight may be given to facilitating the achievement of the 'Building with Nature' benchmark standard with new development

-425. Restoring land to facilitate beneficial after-uses may involve importing materials for backfilling that will achieve advantageous landforms and / or where relevant, assist in the management of slope or land instability matters.
+423. Restoring land to facilitate beneficial after-uses may involve importing materials for backfilling that will achieve advantageous landforms and / or where relevant, assist in the management of slope or land instability matters.
 National policy and planning practice guidance recognise the potential for remediating unstable land as a means of enhancing the environment and for bringing land back into productive use.
 This can sometimes be a legacy of poorly managed or restored mineral workings from the past.
 In certain locations within Gloucestershire, the importation of materials for restoration purposes may prove a defining issue for the deliverability of mineral working.
 For example; proposals for sand and gravel sites within the Cotswold Water Park (CWP) may require the importation of materials to facilitate restoration back to pre-working or near pre-working ground levels.
-The alternative option is low-level restoration, which often results in water features being created such as lakes, ponds and wetlands, due to the area's high water table.
-However, restoration of this kind can create conflict with nearby airfield land-uses (i.e. RAF Fairford) that must meet strict bird-strike safeguarding requirements.
-New or expanded water bodies within parts of the CWP could attract large and / or flocking bird species that in turn might be hazardous to air
+The alternative option is low-level restoration, which